A Guide to the Bachelor of Science in Nursing (BSN) Degree

 - Provide information and support to restore, rehabilitate or maintain client health.

-- Evaluate effectiveness of interventions, communication, and teaching in achieving goals, and revising plan of care as indicated by assessments.
+- Evaluate the effectiveness of interventions, communication, and teaching in achieving goals and revising plans of care as indicated by assessments.

 - Adhere to ethical, legal, regulatory, and professional standards for nursing